Streetw1s3/Shapes-API-Discord/README.md

 ! commands mentioned in their API doc now also work as / commands just as they used to.
 Some commands like !help, !dashboard, and !info have NOT been converted into slash commands and are not recommended to use since they would show info from Shapes.

 Shape voices and image generation works just as you remember it.
-But I don't have a freewill feature, yet.
+But I don't have a freewill feature, yet, as this would likely exceed their rate limit very quickly.

 Enjoy!